 11. Witch Hazel

 Witch hazel is one of the oldest natural remedies for hemorrhoids.
-Apply directly to skin and wipe clean afterwards.
+Apply directly to the skin and wipe clean afterward.

 12. Squating Or Hovering Over Toilet Instead Of Sitting